-We all love digital images.
-You can't beat digital formats for searchability and access, but a host of other challenges arise when dealing with digital.
-How long do you expect your digital media to survive?
-How long will today's file formats remain viable?
+You can’t beat digital image formats for searchability and access, but a host of other challenges arise when dealing with digital.
+How long do you expect your digital media to remain viable?
 How are you addressing the challenges of hardware, software, and operating system obsolescence?
 How reliable is the funding for hosting, migrating, and curating your digital collections?

 Microfilm is the gold standard for long-term preservation, and film is a format that’s easy to convert to digital images.
 When you preserve with microfilm, you can rest assured that your successors will be able to use that film decades, even centuries from now.

 Our mission to create the best microfilm for the preservation community hasn’t changed since the founding of the Mid-Atlantic Preservation Service, more commonly known as Preservation & Resources.
 From then to now, each project includes the use of our high-quality optics, best in class tools and proprietary process.
 Check out the details: